 I give them eternal life, and they will never perish, and no one will snatch them out of my hand.
 (John 10:28)

 What’s more, He wrote himself into your story to guarantee your happy ending.
 Try letting that sink in.
 God wrote your story into His, and He wrote himself into yours.
-That’s a story worth loving and certainly a story worth living to the fullest.
+That’s a story worth loving and certainly one worth living to the fullest.

 So always try to keep the chapters of your life in perspective.
 They’re just chapters.
 And little by little, they’re working their way to an amazing, climactic ending that will result in more happiness than you could ever imagine.